-Parents commonly tell us about worries they have about transmission and passing on genital herpes to their children in the course of daily life (we are not referring here to pregnancy and childbirth – that’s another topic we’ll write about).
+Parents commonly tell us about worries they have about transmission and passing on genital herpes to their children in the course of daily life (we are not referring here to pregnancy and childbirth – that’s another topic - see Herpes in Pregnancy).
 Perhaps because there is so little information that addresses parents’ concerns about herpes transmission, parents end up devising all sorts of ‘safety strategies’ that are completely unnecessary.

-I hope this information will reassure any of you who are parents (nieces, nephews, grandkids, stepkids etc) and help you to enjoy your children.
+We hope this information will reassure parents (nieces, nephews, grandkids, stepkids etc) and help you to enjoy your children.